andrena/no-package-cycles-enforcer-rule/README.md

 </plugin>
 ```

-If you want to exclude tests from cycle checking you can use the parameter `includeTests` which is set to true by default:
+If you want to exclude tests from cycle checking, you can use the parameter `includeTests` which is set to true by default:
 ```xml
 				...
 				<rules>